null-dev/EvenWurse/README.md

 Want to help with the development?
 Awesome!
 Just click the[`fork`](https://github.com/null-dev/EvenWurse/fork) button, make your changes and create a Pull Request.
 Again, keep the [contributing guidelines](/CONTRIBUTING.md) in mind.

 If you have trouble setting it up in Eclipse, read the wiki page ["How to Debug Wurst in Eclipse"](https://www.wurst-client.tk/wiki/Tutorials/How-to-Debug-Wurst-In-Eclipse/).

-## NOTE:
-I have not committed the updated patch yet so the client may not compile.